apache/druid/docs/content/operations/rule-configuration.md

 * `type` - this should always be "dropBeforeByPeriod"
 * `period` - A JSON Object representing ISO-8601 Periods

 The interval of a segment will be compared against the specified period.
 The period is from some time in the past to the current time.
 The rule matches if the interval before the period.
-If you just want to retain recent data, you can use this rule to drop the old data that before a specified period.
+If you just want to retain recent data, you can use this rule to drop the old data that before a specified period and add a `loadForever` rule to follow it.
+Notes, `dropBeforeByPeriod + loadForever` is equivalent to `loadByPeriod(includeFuture = true) + dropForever`.

 Broadcast Rules
 ---------------